ci4rail/docs/docs/user-docs/_edgefarm/tutorials/setup-simulator.md

 While the data acquistion and pre-processing will be executed on the edge device, the simulator has to be setup on a Windows or Linux machine.
 Be aware that the simulator machine and the edge device have to be in the same network to be able to communicate.

 Once the simulator is up and running it sends simulated data to an MQTT broker.
-The application module `alm-mqtt-module` running on the device listens to the MQTT topics from the simulator.
+The application module `mqtt-bridge` running on the device listens to the MQTT topics from the simulator.
 It then redirects the received messages directly to a specific demo application module where the data can be handeled.

 The steps are:
 1. Installing prerequisites